FREE SHIPPING from the U.S.

 Start small

-If your baby is content, try not to interrupt.
-Let them lead — even if their “game” looks like chewing on a spoon.
+If your baby is content, let them continue exploring — even if their game looks like chewing on a spoon.

-For you?
-It creates a few peaceful moments to sip your tea, fold the laundry, or simply breathe.
+For parents, it also creates a few quiet moments to sip your tea, fold laundry, or simply breathe.

 —